tran-hana/Book-Cataloging-System/README.md

 # Book-Cataloging-System

-User Registration: Allows users to create accounts and manage their book collections.
+Account Creation: Enables users to sign up and manage their book collections.

-Book Management: Users can add, update, and remove books via an intuitive web interface.
+Book Management Tools: Provides functionality to add, modify, and delete books directly through the web interface.

-Search and Filtering: Supports advanced search options by title, author, genre, or other criteria.
+Advanced Search Options: Offers the ability to search and filter books by attributes like title, author, and genre.

-Dynamic Features: Allow book ratings, reviews.
+Interactive Features: Includes options for book reviews, ratings, and personalized suggestions based on user preferences.

-Form Validation: Includes client-side validation using JavaScript for a seamless user experience.
+Validation Mechanisms: Implements JavaScript-based client-side form validation for improved usability.

-Responsive Design: Designed for optimal viewing on various devices using responsive layouts.
+Mobile-Friendly Design: Ensures accessibility across different devices with a responsive user interface.

-Backend Integration: Powered by PHP and a relational database for efficient data storage and retrieval.
+Robust Backend System: Uses PHP and a structured database for secure and efficient data handling.